gautemo/Gaute-Meek-Olsen/src/projects.md

     >
       <template #description>
           <p>
             Calc Fast is my biggest success so far!
-With daily players all over the world and many hundred thousands downloads.
+With daily players all over the world and many hundred thousand downloads.
 Calc Fast is a math game where you have 60 seconds to answer as many equations as possible.
-Giving you a score you can compete in the leaderboard with or just try to improve next time you play.
+Giving you a score you can compete in the leaderboard with or just try to improve the next time you play.
           </p>
           <a href="https://play.google.com/store/apps/details?id=gautemo.game.calcfast" target="_blank" rel="noopener">
             <img src="./assets/google-play-badge.png" alt="Get it on Google Play" style="width: 200px"/>